-Pairing options: Pair the camera with computers running Nikon Capture 4 Camera Control (requires Nikon Capture 4 version 4.2 or later, available separately).
-Once paired with the camera, the computer will automatically connect when Camera Control is started, allowing the camera to be controlled remotely from the computer.
-The camera can store up to ten pairs of connections (note that each computer can control only one camera at a time, and that each camera can be controlled by only one computer at a time).
-Before pairing the camera with a computer, adjust wireless network settings appropriately.
+Pairing options: Pair the camera with computers running Camera Control Pro (available separately).
+Once paired with the camera, the computer will automatically connect when Camera Control Pro is started, allowing the camera to be controlled remotely from the computer.
+The camera